 - Copy of biographic & signature pages of your passport, if available

 - Official transcripts for years of university study (with English translations); please provide grade equivalences used by your university

 - Two (2) letters of recommendation from teachers/professors: first, second

 - TOEFL (Test of English as a Foreign Language) score report, if available

-Application period for the 2022-2023 Global Undergraduate Exchange Program is already CLOSED.
-Please check back in November 2022 for the 2023 application cycle.
+Application period for the 2022-2023 Global Undergraduate Exchange Program is now OPEN.
+Deadline for applications is on December 15, 2022.